Can I Drink Alcohol While Training For A Half Marathon?

 I actually think it does, based on my own experience.
 I was on a fishing trip with a total of four guys.
 We all had about the same amount of alcohol to drink.
 We were away from our wives so we drank more than we probably should have.
-The next morning everyone but me had a killer hang over including throwing up.
+The next morning everyone but I had a killer hangover including throwing up.
 I felt a little uneasy but no upset stomach.
-Also, later in the day I was feeling a lot better than the rest of the pack.
+Also, later in the day, I was feeling a lot better than the rest of the pack.

-We all went to bed about the same time.
-The major difference that I could tell was that most of my fishing weights weren’t in any good physically fit shape.
+We all went to bed at about the same time.
+The major difference that I could tell was that most of my fishing friend’s weights weren’t in any good physically fit shape.
 Also, you can’t throw age in the equation because I’m older than most of them by about 5 years.
-I looked for sceince to back this up but I came up with some strange articles that I would rather not share.
-I am guessing that when you’re body is more fit, it metabolize quicker, and coverts alcohol quicker and sends it on it’s way.
+I looked for science to back this up but I came up with some strange articles that I would rather not share.
+I am guessing that when you’re body is more fit, it metabolizes quicker, and coverts alcohol quicker and sends it on its way.